PaloAltoNetworks/redist-check/README.md

 10.1.1.1
 172.16.1.1
 ```
+Any text editor will do as long as you save it as basic text format.
 The tool does require Python Version 3.x or greater to run.
 The 'web' folder also has a web page with lots of info for getting a recommended release for your affected PANOS Version with links on instructions, HowTo's and TAC Support Info.

 ## Step 1: